 Collect logs via the APM agent

 Logs are an integral part of troubleshooting application performance and health, but collecting application logs is a complex and often frustrating experience that requires domain expertise and access to your underlying environment.

 Not every language or logging framework is currently supported.
-The APM agents for the languages listed here now support automatic logs in context, with more available soon:
+The APM agents for the languages listed here now support automatic logs in context:

 Learn more about the APM agent log configuration.

 Logs are better with context.
 By adding metadata to your logs, New Relic provides context that links your telemetry event types and entities—like APM—across our platform.
 Having application context in a log means that you can see all logs related to an application in a single view.
 You can troubleshoot and analyze your data without the need to switch between screens or tools.

 Use logs where you need them in the enhanced UI

 We’ve improved our user interface to surface the logs you need alongside other relevant telemetry data.
 You get detailed logs across the New Relic platform, including errors inbox, application traces, and more.
 By combining APM and log data seamlessly, it's easier than ever to troubleshoot and identify the root cause of issues.

 Data collection always carries the risk of inadvertent sensitive data disclosure.
 Logs can contain sensitive data that should not leave your environment, regardless of how you’re sending those logs.
 You always have direct control over your systems and which data you send to New Relic.
 Be sure to follow your organization's security guidelines to mask, obfuscate, or prevent sending PII, PHI, or any other sensitive data.

 For more information, see our security documentation for log management.